Should I use a web framework? Or should I build my own?

 Bias

-At the beginning of my career I thought that not relying on external code was a long-term advantage.
+At the beginning of my career I thought that not relying on a web framework was a long-term advantage.

 As product owner instead this mindset has suddenly changed becoming a “bias”.